How do you choose a Medicare plan?

 Where are you in your Medicare journey?

-1Insured by Cigna Health and Life Insurance Company, American Retirement Life Insurance Company, Loyal American Life Insurance Company, or Cigna National Health Insurance Company.
+1Insured by Cigna Health and Life Insurance Company, American Retirement Life Insurance Company, Loyal American Life Insurance Company or Cigna National Health Insurance Company.
+In Kansas, Medicare Supplement insurance policies are insured by Cigna Health and Life Insurance Company.
+American Retirement Life Insurance Company, Loyal American Life Insurance Company and Cigna National Health Insurance Company plans are not available to residents of Kansas.

 2In some cases, a referral is required by Medicare.
 Choose any doctors who accept Medicare.